UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

 Adding methods to a class built with ``type()``
 -----------------------------------------------

 remember that functions are objects, so methods are simply attributes of a class that happen to be functions.
-So to add a method to a class crated with ``type()``, just define a function with the correct signature and add it to the attr dictionary:
+So to add a method to a class created with ``type()``, just define a function with the correct signature and add it to the attr dictionary:

 .. code-block:: python